vstoykovbg/doubleslow/README.md

 ## Randomness from the mouse

 The script `mouse-seed-generator.py` uses the mouse movements as a source of randomnes to produce a BIP39 mnemonic.
+It needs [X](https://en.wikipedia.org/wiki/X_Window_System) to be running.

 ## Randomness from the sound input